-- Chuckawalla Valley State Prison (CVSP) and San Quentin (SQ) have the highest population vaccination rate of 93%, while Wasco State Prison (WSP) has the lowest population vaccination rate of 48%.
+- San Quentin (SQ) has the highest population vaccination rate of 94%, while Wasco State Prison (WSP) has the lowest population vaccination rate of 51%.

-- CA Medical Facility (CMF) has the highest staff vaccination rate of 90% while CA Correctional Center (CCC), and High Desert State Prison (HDSP) have the lowest staff vaccination rate of 50%
+- CA Medical Facility (CMF) and California Health Care Facility (CHCF) have the highest staff vaccination rate of 89% while CA Correctional Center (CCC), and High Desert State Prison (HDSP) have the lowest staff vaccination rate of 50%

 Note: The raw data for the number of partially and fully vaccinated individuals has been rounded up to the nearest whole number.